JetSetIlly/Gopher2600/README.md

 The Stella project (https://stella-emu.github.io/) was used as a visual reference for video output.
-In the absence of VCS hardware (which I didn't have during initial TIA development) Stella was the only option I had for checking video accuracy.
+In the absence of VCS hardware (which I didn't have during initial TIA development) Stella was a good alternative for checking the accuracy of video output.

 In addition, Stella was used as reference in the following areas: